teejaydub/reuse-boostc/BasicBus.md

     The slave responds with "#=b".
     Commonly used to set the index of a single slave, the only one attached to the bus, during setup, like "~?=* #=1".
-* *=1
-    "Async on"
-    Tells the slave to respond with all parameters, status, and variables as they change or periodically.
-    The slave responds "*=1".
-    The corresponding responses below are sent subsequently, until "-?" or another slave is selected.
-* *=0
+* Pn=w
-    "Async off"
-    Tells the slave to stop reporting data asynchronously.
+    Tells the slave to set parameter n (0-relative byte)'s to the new value w (word).
-    The slave responds "*=0".

-Not yet implemented:

-* S?
+* ?S
     Requests the slave's status, as an S=n response.
-* P?
+* ?P
     Requests a report of all parameters.
-* A?
+* ?A
     Requests a reading for variable code A.
     A is any ASCII code (but traditionally capital or lowercase letters), except P.
+* ?*
+    Requests a reading of all variables and all changed parameters.
+* A=x
+    Tells the slave to set variable code A (typically an actuator) with value x.
+    x is a decimal short or floating-point value.
+    Only implemented by the slave for actuators, not sensors.

 ### Slave responses